mattermost/docs/source/administration/config-settings.rst

 ======================

 .. note::
    The order of the configuration settings below are reflective of a reorganization of the System Console in v5.12 released on June 16th, 2019.
-To view the configuration settings based on the organization of the System Console in versions prior to v5.12, please see this `documentation <https://docs.mattermost.com/administration/prev-config-settings.html>`_.
+To view the configuration settings based on the organization of the System Console in versions prior to v5.12, please see `this documentation <https://docs.mattermost.com/administration/prev-config-settings.html>`_ instead.

 Mattermost configuration settings are maintained in the configuration file ``config.json``, located in the ``mattermost/config`` directory.
 You can modify the configuration file using the System Console, or by using a text editor to modify it directly.